Rabbinic period: Daily life

 In the Land of Israel, while some Jews lived in towns such as Tiberias, Sepphoris, Caesarea and Lydda, most lived in "villages" with populations ranging from 2,000 to 5,000.
 Thus, the economy remained similar to what it had been in the Second Temple period.
 The archeological discovery of many presses indicates that there were large wine and oil industries, and fishing was also common.
 As Jews moved towards the coast, many began to engage in commerce, primarily with port towns in Lebanon and Syria.

 The Jerusalem Talmud advises that Jews should reside only in towns that possess essential public amenities such as a medical doctor, a public bathhouse, a municipal kitchen garden, a synagogue, a study hall, as well as access to water through aqueducts and wells.

 Villages were governed by seven archons, who were authorized to buy and sell public property, including the Synagogue.
 There was a concept of "citizenship", with a distinction between permanent and temporary residents.
 Taxes were collected to finance the Synagogue building, the Torah scrolls, maintaining public property, and paying for public officials such as the market inspector, the synagogue officer, city guards, and school teachers.

 There is evidence for some kind of institutions for elementary religious education.

+Magical practices

+In Late Antiquity, Jewish magical practices are attested through textual and material evidence from the Levant and Mesopotamia.
+In the Levant, various amulets were discovered, usually thin metal sheets (lemallae) or sometimes scratched onto ceramic sherds.
+These were typically commissioned for specific clients, serving protective (apotropaic), healing, and generally favorable functions, often involving adjurations of angels and demons and citations of biblical verses.
+The Jewish community of Palaestina also engaged in other forms of magic, such as binding and erotic spells.
+One notable example is the bronze defixio (binding spell) found beneath the threshold of the Meroth synagogue in Upper Galilee, which contained a plea for the entire community to be subdued, broken, and fallen before its commissioner, Yose son of Zenobia.
+Similarly, the use of love magic is attested by an Aramaic text scratched onto ceramic sherds found near the synagogal complex of Horvat Rimmon in southern Judea, intended to make a victim "burn in love" for the agent.